Kumar-Patil/tsi-sdk-java/README.md

 # TrueSight Intelligence SDK for Java

 Java client SDK for integrating to TrueSight Intelligence.
 Provides methods which can be invoked locally for creating Metrics, events and Measures.
-As of now only the POST methods are supported for Measurements, Metrics & Events are only supported.
+As of now only POST methods are supported for Measurements, Metrics & Events.

 ## Prerequisites
 Java version required - Java 1.8

-### Steps to install & use the SDK (Maven).
+## Steps to install & use the SDK (Maven).
 1. Clone the repository to your local directory
     $git clone <repository URL>